Discover film and TV landmarks in Aberdeen and Aberdeenshire

 Head 20 miles north along the Banffshire coast to find the picturesque 17th century harbour of Portsoy the location for malt smuggling film Whisky Galore! starring James Cosmo and Eddie Izzard.

-Portsoy also welcomed the cast and crew of Peaky Blinders in 2021 to shoot for the show's upcoming sixth season.
+Portsoy also welcomed the cast and crew of Peaky Blinders in 2021, to shoot for the show's upcoming sixth season.
 Big names such as actor Cillian Murphy were spotted on set, as many buildings were given a suitable new look to match the show's early 1900s setting.

-Macduff Harbour 85
+Macduff Harbour 13

-Fairy-tale castles
+Fairytale castles

-Walk in the footsteps of the Queen (well Helen Mirren) at Cluny Castle and Castle Fraser both used as filming locations for Oscar-winning The Queen.
-Rolling with the Royal theme, over at Cruden Bay, scenes for Netflix hit The Crown were shot at Slains Castle where Bram Stoker also took inspiration for Dracula’s sinister lair.
+Walk in the footsteps of the Queen (well Helen Mirren) at Cluny Castle and Castle Fraser both used as filming locations for Oscar winning The Queen.
+Rolling with the Royal theme, over at Cruden Bay, scenes for Netflix hit, The Crown, were shot at Slains Castle where Bram Stoker also took inspiration for Dracula’s sinister lair.

-Dunnottar Castle 162 DS 5
+Dunnottar Castle 165 DS 23

 Captivating countryside